Occupational Therapy for Cerebral Palsy

 Occupational therapists combine experience from several different areas of expertise to help a person with cerebral palsy function as effectively as possible in daily life.

 One of the skill-sets that occupational therapists work on is motor skills.
 Occupational therapists may work with the child to improve handwriting and hand-eye coordination skills, such as swinging a bat or moving a computer mouse.
-Some occupational therapists focus on helping children developmental disorders, who may have a hard time feeding themselves or taking a bath by themselves.
+Some occupational therapists focus on helping children with sensory issues, developmental disorders, or those who may have a hard time feeding themselves or taking a bath without assistance.

 What to Expect with Occupational Therapy